germal/OpenCVB/README.md

 -   Python Scripts Fail: this is likely a missing package.
 Run the algorithm “PythonPackages.py” in OpenCVB to verify that all the necessary packages are installed.
 If still failing, check the Python setting in the Options (click the Settings icon for OpenCVB.)
-Make sure it points to the Python version that was installed.
-Test Python scripts independently using \<OpenCVB Home Directory\>/VB_Classes/Python/PythonDebug.sln.
+Make sure it points to the Python 3.x version that was installed.
+Test Python scripts independently using
+    \<OpenCVB Home Directory\>/VB_Classes/Python/PythonDebug.sln.

 Build New Experiments
 =====================

-OpenCVB is a WinForms application and most of the algorithms were written using Microsoft's managed code but C++ examples are provided as well (with appropriate VB.Net wrappers.)
+OpenCVB is a WinForms application and most of the algorithms were written using Microsoft's managed code but C++ examples are provided as well - each with an appropriate VB.Net wrapper.
 Python examples don’t require a VB.Net wrapper unless you want to pass RGB, depth, or point cloud images to your Python script.
 There are several VB.Net examples that demonstrate how to move images to Python (see AddWeighted_Trackbar_PS.py as an example that is only a few lines of code.)

 For C++, C\#, and VB.Net writing a new experiment requires a new class to be added in the “VB_Classes” project.
 OpenCVB will automatically detect the new